On this page:

 Additionally, the CVM eSubmitter program is a free, question-based tool that allows animal drug sponsors to submit information electronically and securely to the CVM.
 The eSubmitter’s standardized templates structure the necessary information in a consistent manner.
 For more information on data submissions to CVM via eSubmitter, refer to the CVM eSubmitter Program.

 Pilot Program: Read Only Access to Electronic Raw Data

-Additionally, a work flow has been developed to help sponsors understand the process of the pilot program.
-Sponsors should contact CVM/ONADE to discuss details of logistics of the pilot program prior to submissions.
+Additionally, a workflow has been developed to help sponsors understand the process of the pilot program.
+Sponsors should contact the Leader of the Quality Assurance Team, Dr. Michelle Kornele at Michelle.Kornele@fda.hhs.gov to discuss details of logistics of the pilot program prior to submission.